dardarel/dardarel.github.io/index.md

 #### Resume

-Mickaël Dardaillon is currently with [CAIRN Team] in [IRISA Laboratory] at Rennes, working on WCET-aware parallelization of model-based applications for heterogeneous parallel systems in the [ARGO European project].
+Mickaël Dardaillon is currently at the [IRISA] laboratory in Rennes, France, working on WCET-aware parallelization of model-based applications for heterogeneous parallel systems in the [ARGO European project].
 His current research efforts concentrates on compilation for MPSoC and